20591 - COMPUTER PROGRAMMING AND DATABASE SYSTEMS

 - Describe the functioning principles of database systems.

-- Read/write advanced Python code.
+- Develop advanced object-oriented Python code

 - Develop code for algorithmic problem solving.

-- Handle large-scale databases.
+- Organize and Use large-scale databases.

 - Face-to-face lectures